karatsang/rulesbased_logisticregression/README.md

 `python 1_predict_phen.py phenotype.json` should be run in a folder with RGI and EPI results in tab-delimited format and a file called "phenotype.json" which has all of the 'confers_resistance_to_drug' relationships from CARD.
 This will create a *.gp.txt file for every isolate that describes the RGI and EPI results in relation to which antibiotic they confer resistance towards.

-`python 2_predict_phen.py ast.tsv` should be run in a folder with all *.gp.txt files created from the previous script (1_predict_phen.py) and an (antibiotic susceptibility testing result file)[https://github.com/karatsang/rulesbased_logisticregression/tree/master/AST].
+`python 2_predict_phen.py ast.tsv` should be run in a folder with all *.gp.txt files created from the previous script (1_predict_phen.py) and an [antibiotic susceptibility testing result file](https://github.com/karatsang/rulesbased_logisticregression/tree/master/AST).
 This will create a file called "phenotype_comparison.txt" that will have a description of AST result and predicted phenotype for every clinical isolate and every tested antibiotic.

 `python 3_phen_summary.py phenotype_comparison.txt` should be run in the same folder as the phenotype_comparison.txt file that was created in the previous step.
-This will print the true positive, true negative, false positive, and false negative predictions for every antibiotic tested onto the (standard out)[https://github.com/karatsang/rulesbased_logisticregression/blob/master/rulesbased/rulesbased_algorithm/Paeruginosa_rulesbased/rules_based_results.txt].
+This will print the true positive, true negative, false positive, and false negative predictions for every antibiotic tested onto the [standard out](https://github.com/karatsang/rulesbased_logisticregression/blob/master/rulesbased/rulesbased_algorithm/Paeruginosa_rulesbased/rules_based_results.txt).

 ### Logistic regression